SrivastavaLab-ICL/PPMS/README.md

 **Step 3: Use R command line**

-Open your terminal and go to the app folder you downloaded.
+Open your terminal and go to the app directory you downloaded.
 Enter R -f ui.R command.
 After running, you will see a http request.
 Copy the http request to browser, then the PEMS interface is loaded.

 ![plot](./readme_figure/rcommand.png)